paulczar/kubernetes-cookbook/gcp/gcp-external-dns/README.md

 ## Conclusion

-Congratulations you've successfully installed and used the external-dns controller on your PKS (or other) Kubernetes cluster running on Google Cloud.
+Congratulations you've successfully installed and used the external-dns controller on your Kubernetes cluster integrated with Google Cloud DNS.